 Our vascular surgeons have been recognized for their clinical excellence by selection for inclusion in the Castle Connolly Guide, Top Doctors: New York Metro Area, representing the top 10% of physicians in the New York Metropolitan area, as well as by inclusion in the Consumers' Research Council of America Guide to America's Top Surgeons.

-The Stony Brook Vascular Center, opened in the fall of 2015, is a spacious new facility that supports our growing clinical practice.
+The Stony Brook Vascular Center, opened in 2015, is a spacious new facility that supports our growing clinical practice.
 It is designed to offer our patients clinical evaluation with the most advanced diagnostic tests and state-of-the-art procedure rooms for minimally invasive office-based procedures.

 Our team provides specialized services for a wide variety of circulatory disorders.
 Our surgeons perform reconstructive procedures for occlusive and aneurysmal diseases.
 They have special expertise in: